-The scalability and economics of delivering Citrix Virtual App and Desktop services on Azure
+Design Decision: The scalability and economics of delivering Citrix DaaS on Azure

-The goal of this document is to provide guidance to enterprises that are moving towards deploying Citrix Virtual Applications and Desktops (CVAD) in the Microsoft Azure cloud.
-To provide the best possible advice to our customers, we decided to determine the answer to four key questions that impact Citrix architecture and design decisions
+The goal of this document is to provide guidance to enterprises that are moving towards deploying Citrix Desktops-as-a-Service (DaaS) in the Microsoft Azure cloud.
+To provide the best possible advice to our customers, we decided to determine the answer to four key questions that impact Citrix architecture and design decisions:

-- What is the most efficient instance series for hosting CVAD
+- What is the most efficient instance series for hosting DaaS

 - What is the most cost-effective instance type in the most efficient family